Black Stars vs Panama: Ghanaian Man Sends Voice Note to Jordan Ayew Over Poor Performance

 “This does not sit well with me at all.
 Even if he is not our captain, going into his DMs to send such a disrespectful voice note is where I draw the line.
 We came into the world after he was already a top scorer in the qualifiers.
 He deserves some respect, man.”

-The clergyman stated that the Black Stars will not win any game at the tournament.
+The clergyman stated that the Black Stars would not win any game at the tournament, with his prediction getting many talking about results heading into the tournament.

 Source: YEN.com.gh